amit-rastogi/100DaysOfMLCode/README.md

 Day 3 - Polynomial regression in python using sklearn.
 Concept of imputation of missing data, label encoding, one hot encoding and feature scaling.
 Day 4 - SVR and Decision Tree regression in python using sklearn.
 Day 5 - Random forest regression, classification modelling with Logistic Regression, KNN, SVM in python using sklearn.
 Using confusion matrix for model evaluation.
+Day 6 - started with the prerequisites for the course “Machine Learning crash course with Tensorflow APIs” by Google
+a).
+Quick introduction to pandas
+b).
+Tensorflow programming concepts (tensors, operations, graphs, sessions)
+Got familiar with jupyter notebook and created a tensorflow program to add numbers (source code uploaded in the github repository)